Piotr1215/beam.nvim/README.md

 - `,ciq` - Search & change any quote type
 - `,dL` - Search & delete to URL

+### BeamScope (Visual Text Object Selection)

+BeamScope provides a visual interface for selecting text objects when multiple instances exist in a buffer.
+Instead of searching, it shows all instances and lets you pick one.

+When enabled (default), BeamScope automatically activates for delimited text objects like quotes and brackets.
+It displays all instances in a side window where you can:
+- Navigate with `j`/`k` or `Ctrl-n`/`Ctrl-p`
+- Search to filter with `/`
+- Select with `Enter`
+- Cancel with `Esc` or `q`

+**Note**: BeamScope is incompatible with cross-buffer operations.
+When `cross_buffer.enabled = true`, BeamScope is automatically disabled.

 ### Smart Highlighting (Context-Aware Search)

 When `smart_highlighting = true`, beam constrains search results based on the text object you're using.
 This means when you search with delimiter-based text objects, only matches within those delimiters are highlighted.